Culture of Qatar: Music

-Folk music traditions in Qatar are deeply ingrained in social gatherings like the majlis, where songs and dances are commonplace.
-Various forms of folk music, including sea songs and urban melodies, continue to thrive today as Khaliji (Gulf) music.
-The Ministry of Culture has made efforts to preserve and document local folk music, alongside efforts to form an active music scene with the establishment of music institutions like the Qatar Music Academy and the Qatar Philharmonic Orchestra.
+Various forms of folk music are repurposed in modern Khaliji (Gulf) music.
+The Ministry of Culture has made efforts to preserve and document folk music, alongside efforts to form an active music scene with the establishment of music institutions like the Qatar Music Academy and the Qatar Philharmonic Orchestra.

 Songs related to pearl fishing are the most popular genre of male folk music.
 Each song, varying in rhythm, narrates a different activity of the pearling trip, including spreading the sails, diving, and rowing the ships.
 Collective singing was an integral part of each pearling trip.
 Each ship had a designated singer, known locally as al naham.
-A specific type of sea music, known as fijiri, originated from sea traditions and features group performances accompanied by melodic singing, rhythmic palm-tapping on water jars (known as galahs), and evocative dances that mimic the movements of the sea waves.
-Qatari women primarily sang work songs associated with daily activities, such as wheat grinding and cooking, in groups.
-Public performances by women were practiced only on two annual occasions, the first being al-moradah and the second being al-ashori.
+A specific type of sea music, known as fijiri, features group performances accompanied by melodic singing, rhythmic palm-tapping on water jars (known as galahs), and wave-like dance.
+Qatari women sang primarily about daily activities, such as wheat grinding and cooking, in groups.
+Public performances by women were practiced only on two annual occasions: al-moradah and al-ashori.
 Classical Qatari melodies share many similarities with their Gulf counterparts, and most of the same instruments are used.